Migrate AI logo

 What is the main difference between WordPress and a headless CMS?

 WordPress couples your content with the display layer in a single system, while a headless CMS separates them.
-Content lives in the CMS and is delivered via API to any frontend, making updates faster, performance better, and integrations with tools like AI agents easier.
+Content is managed in one place and delivered via API to any frontend, making updates faster, performance better, and integrations with modern tools like AI management layers much easier.

 Should I switch from WordPress to a headless CMS?

-Switch if your team struggles to update content, your site is slow, or maintenance costs keep rising.
-If your site is simple, traffic is modest, and WordPress is actively maintained without much friction, staying on WordPress is still reasonable.
+Switch if your team struggles to update content without developers, your site is slow, or maintenance costs keep rising.
+If your site is simple, traffic is modest, and WordPress is actively maintained without much friction, staying on WordPress is still a reasonable choice.

 What is a headless CMS in simple terms?

-A headless CMS is a backend-only content system.
-It stores structured content and exposes it through APIs, but it does not control how the content looks.
-A separate frontend (like a Next.js site or mobile app) consumes that content and handles the design.
+A headless CMS is a content platform that stores your content and exposes it through APIs, but does not control how it looks.
+A separate frontend (like a Next.js or Astro site) decides the design, while the CMS focuses purely on structured content that can power websites, apps, and AI agents.

 How long does it take to migrate from WordPress to a headless CMS?

-Most migrations take between two and six weeks depending on content volume and complexity.
-With a specialized migration service, the process can be compressed to around 14 days, including audit, CMS setup, content migration, frontend build, and launch.
+Most migrations take between two and six weeks depending on complexity and content volume.
+With a focused migration process, it can be done in around 14 days, including content audit, CMS setup, frontend build, content import, redirects, and launch.

-Handled correctly, it should not.
-Maintaining URL structures with 301 redirects, preserving content, and improving performance usually protects existing rankings and can lead to better Core Web Vitals and SEO outcomes after launch.
+Handled correctly, it should not hurt SEO.
+Maintaining URL structures with 301 redirects, preserving content, and improving Core Web Vitals through a faster frontend often leads to equal or better rankings within weeks of launch.

 Categories: